Mehehehehe82/revenge-cli/README.md

 A: It's hard to get the beat accurate when the rate of the lyrics changes.

+## Are you ever going to finish this?

+A: If I can bring myself to, I will.

 # How to run revenge-cli (and other .NET apps) from source
 1. Open a terminal and clone the repository
 2. Navigate into the newly cloned repo